tari-project/tari/base_layer/wallet_ffi/README.md

-# Tari Wallet FFI
+# Taiji Wallet FFI

-Foreign Function interface for the Tari Android and Tari iOS Wallets.
+Foreign Function interface for the Taiji Android and Taiji iOS Wallets.

-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.

 # Build setup (Mac)